wilsonz8427/apcsa-freedom-project/entries/entry03.md

 #### Engineering Design Process
 We are currently in the step of creating our prototype.
 Shuquan has started to build and put the parts together onto the breadboard.
 Even though we have started to create our prototype, we still need to learn more about our part of the project.
 For example, I still need to become more comfortable with Arduino's code and how it can be used.

 #### Skill/Skills
-The two most important skills that I have been developing my skills to be able to use search engine efficiency and learn how to read about the important parts of the documentation.
+The two most important skills that I developed are to be able to use search engine efficiency and learn how to read about the important parts of the documentation.
 Search engines, like Google, have ways, such as filtering and using keywords, to make it easier for me to search for what I need.
 For example, my current research goal is to understand the code of Arduino and